mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 If you doubt, doubt simultaneously [causes] confusion, bewilderment to exist.
 So that is confusion.
 That’s why nondualism is not a teaching which makes you *blind*, because nondualism takes you to the real nature of existence which is pure and clean.
 So you have to use your knowledge through and through; otherwise, you become blind.
 You have to use your knowledge through and through, and go deeply into *human beings*.
 And then, if you explore *human beings* thoroughly, then something compels you to turn over at one hundred eighty degrees.
 It’s not your business.
 When you reach the terminal station, [it’s] not your business.
 Something compels you to go somewhere; you cannot stay there.
 So immediately you turn over.

 So very naturally, nondualism is not a teaching which makes you blind, but which makes your knowledge clearer and clearer.
 And then that is wisdom, and then wisdom causes your life to turn over at 180 degrees.
 So that [means], it’s not your business – [it’s] universal business.
-That’s why Dogen Zenji [says], “You throw away your body and mind to the Buddha’s home, and then you are drawn in by Buddha, and without using your effort, you participate in Buddha’s world.”
+That’s why Dōgen Zenji [says], “You throw away your body and mind to the Buddha’s home, and then you are drawn in by Buddha, and without using your effort, you participate in Buddha’s world.”

 For instance, if you sit down here, whatever your mind is thinking, well, as long as you are sitting right in the middle of zazen, zazen takes you, always.
 Zazen takes you to zazen.